Arizona Responsible Individual Services in Connection with Arizona Mortgage Licensing

 Arizona statutes require that an entity applying for a mortgage license in Arizona designate and employ a person who has certain experience in the mortgage industry as well as an acceptable background and financial history.
 See A.R.S. § 6-943(F).
 This person is called the “Responsible Individual.”

 Carolyn Goldman is a licensed attorney in Arizona who has been providing the service of acting as a Responsible Individual for twenty years.
+As required by Arizona statute, Ms. Goldman provides this service as a W-2 employee of the mortgage company.
 Ms. Goldman has represented many mortgage industry licensees during this time and has had significant interaction with the Arizona regulator, the Arizona Department of Financial Institutions (“AZDFI”) in the examination and licensing processes.
 She has handled many AZDFI examinations over the years which has enabled her to glean information concerning policies and interpretations of law by the AZDFI and the Arizona Attorney General’s Office which is very helpful to licensees in their compliance efforts and examinations.
 Ms. Goldman was honored to be appointed by the Superintendent of the AZDFI to committees charged with revising the Mortgage Brokers Examination and the Arizona portion of the Loan Originator Examination.

 As part of the service of acting as a Responsible Individual, Ms. Goldman provides written and oral guidance concerning the Arizona statutes and regulations which govern mortgage industry licensees and loan originators, A.R.S. § 6-101 et seq. and R20-4-101 et seq.
 Specifically, Ms. Goldman provides written compliance materials which highlight the matters enforced by the AZDFI and which the AZDFI reviews during examinations.
 As required by law, Ms. Goldman acts as the licensee’s representative and liaison with the AZDFI, in particular during the examination process.